Bellapais Abbey: Structure

 The abbey consists of a church and a cloister, with most of the monastic buildings surrounding the cloister.
 In Britain these would normally be built on the south side of the church to shelter the living quarters from the cold air from the north.
 At Bellapais, the monastic buildings are on the north, probably to be cooler, although occasionally the lay of the land dictated position.

 The Abbey's main entrance is through a fortified gate on the south side, with a tower that is a later addition, and a forecourt.
 The gateway replaced an earlier drawbridge.

 The church, which dates to the 13th century, itself borders the courtyard and is the best preserved part of the complex.
-The Italian murals on the facade may date to the 15th century.
-The church has a flat roof and a belfry, with only one surviving bell, above the entrance.
+The church has a flat roof and a belfry, with one surviving bell, above the entrance.
 The church consists of a nave with two side aisles, a choir and a sacristy.
 The surviving decorations include an intricately carved pulpit, the bishop's throne, and five chandeliers.
-It is possible that the graves of several Lusignan kings rest beneath the floor of the church.

 The forecourt leads to the cloister, which has 18 arches.
 Under one of the arches on the north side there are two Roman sarcophagi that the canons once used as lavabos.
 The sarcophagi are one above the other, with the upper one being decorated, and the lower one plain.
 Water flowed from the upper to the lower, and then out a channel to the cloister garden.